blakgeek/javascript/README.md

     var totalScore = this.reviewScore + ' total score';
     ```

-  - Use `parseInt` for Numbers and always with a radix for type casting.
+  - Use `parseInt` for Numbers and always with a radix for type casting, if you want invalid value to be NaN or the radix is not 10.
+  - If you want invalid values to return 0 and it is a decimal value, use Grooveshark's custom method ```_.toInt()```

     ```javascript
     var inputValue = '4';